munificent/game-programming-patterns/book/dirty-flag.markdown

 There's one final softer requirement.
 It's implied here that you can't easily *incrementally* update the derived data when the primary data changes.
 This pattern comes into play with the derived data is only calculated from *the primary data* and not from *the previous derived data*.

-Let's say you had a game where the character has a backpack and can only carry so much weight.
-You need to know the total weight by summing the weights of everything in the backpack.
+Let's say the pirate ship in our game can only carry so much weight in booty.
+You need to know the total weight by summing the weights of everything in the hold.
 You *could* use this pattern and have a dirty flag for the total weight.
-Every time you add or remove an item you set the flag.
-Then when you need the total, you add up all of the items and clear the flag.
+Every time you add or remove some loot, you set the flag.
+Then when you need the total, you add up all of the booty and clear the flag.

 But a simpler solution is to just *keep a running total*.
-When you add and remove an item, just add or remove its weight from the current total.
+When you add or remove an item, just add or remove its weight from the current total.
 If you can "pay as you go" like this and keep the derived data updated, then that's often a better choice than using this pattern.

 All of this makes it sound like this pattern is never actually useful, but over time you'll likely find a place here or there where it's a good fit.
 Grepping your average game codebase for the word "dirty" will often turn something up, and it almost always refers to this pattern.